sebharvey/svr/src/TimetablePrompt.md

 ### Times with 'x' notation:
 - The 'x' in times (like "11x10" or "2x05") indicates trains crossing at stations
-- **IGNORE the 'x' completely** - it has no bearing on the JSON output
+- **IGNORE the 'x' character itself** - it's just notation indicating a crossing point
+- Treat times with 'x' exactly the same as regular times - they are STOPS where the train calls
-- "11x10" means the time is simply "11:10"
+- "11x10" means the train stops at 11:10 (same as if it showed "11.10")
-- "2x05" means the time is simply "14:05" (use 24-hour format)
+- "2x05" means the train stops at 14:05 in 24-hour format (same as if it showed "2.05")
-- "4x47" means the time is simply "16:47"
+- "4x47" means the train stops at 16:47 in 24-hour format (same as if it showed "4.47")
+- Apply the same origin/destination/intermediate stop rules: first stop = departure only, last stop = arrival only, intermediate = both arrival and departure

 ### Time format:
 - Always use 24-hour format (HH:MM)